-There are two elected Parent Governors who regularly communicate with and speak to parents about a wide range of subjects via class Whats App and other groups.
-They are also about to start governors surgeries for parents.
+There are two elected Parent Governors who regularly communicate with and speak to parents about a wide range of subjects via class WhatsApp and other groups.

 As described above there are numerous ways that parents can communicate with members of the teaching team.
 For safeguarding reasons its imperative that if a parent has an issue with the child of another parent, they do not approach the child directly and that they speak to a member of staff for them to resolve the issue.
-Safeguarding is our number one priority and will not tolerate any behaviour which undermines our safeguarding ethos.
+Safeguarding is our number one priority and will not tolerate any behaviour that undermines our safeguarding ethos.